yshirai999/Robust-Option-Trading-Strategy/readme.md

   - <https://arxiv.org/abs/2301.13427>
   - <https://arxiv.org/abs/2102.01002>

 ## How to use the repo

-- The conda environment is saved in the folder maximin2, but no dsp and cvxpy are the only libraries needed apart from the usual ones
+- The conda environment can be created from the Environment.yml file
 - The data folder contains quantized bilateral gamma parameters, used as input to determine the set $\mathcal{M}$
 - The MATLAB folder contains a matlab m file, which solves the problem considered by running a python script which calls dsp
-- Supported python version is v3.10.14
+- Supported python version for MATLAB 2024b is v3.13
+- To run the matlab file directly from VSCode you can run `python -m pip install matlabengine==24.2.1` in the VSCode terminal.